ImageMagick/Usage-Markdown/layers/index.md

 However remember that this only re-orders the existing images, and does not effect the 'starting background canvas' that the layering methods create.
 The compose methods can also be used to produce some interesting effects.
-For example, if you draw three circles, then by overlaying them using the '`Xor`' compose method, you get a unusual and complex looking symbol, for minimal effort.
+For example, if you draw three circles, then by overlaying them using the '`Xor`' compose method, you get an unusual and complex looking symbol, for minimal effort.

 ~~~
 convert -size 60x60 \